trilitech/tezos-developer-docs/docs/smart-contracts/timelocks.md

 ---
-title: Time-locks
+title: Timelocks
 authors: 'Mathias Hiron (Nomadic Labs), Sasha Aldrick (TriliTech), Tim McMackin (TriliTech)'
 last_update:
-  date: 9 April 2024
+  date: 15 April 2024
 ---

-Time-locks are a way to prevent exploits known as _front-running_, or more properly, Block Producer Extractable Value (BPEV) attacks.
+Timelocks are a way to prevent exploits known as _front-running_, or more properly, _extractable value (EV) attacks_.
-In general, these attacks happen when a client uses information about upcoming transactions to make a profit.
+In general, these attacks happen when a client uses information about an upcoming transaction to make a profit at its expense.

 :::note

 Within decentralized finance, the term "front-running" can be misleading because it implies a relationship between clients and block producers where none may exist.

 In traditional finance, front-running often relies on malicious brokers profiting from advance, nonpublic information about their clients' trades.
-For example, a malicious stockbroker may tell friends or family to buy a security for themselves before they execute a client's large buy order, knowing that the client's buy order will drive the price of the security up.
+For example, a malicious stockbroker may buy a security for themselves before they execute a client's large buy order, knowing that the client's buy order will drive the price of the security up.

 In decentralized finance, anyone can see incoming transactions, so front-running does not always mean that block producers are acting maliciously or sharing private information with clients.
-More often, bots see incoming transactions and insert their own transactions before the incoming transaction runs.
+EV attacks can come from bots that watch for incoming transactions and insert their own transactions before the incoming transaction runs.

 However, block producers may still be able to profit from advance information about transactions.
 For example, they may craft blocks that include a client's transaction and one of their own in an order that guarantees a gain to the block producer.
+This type of attack is called a block producer extractable value (BPEV) attack.

 :::

 For more information about this kind of attack, see [An analysis of Ethereum front-running and its defense solutions](https://medium.com/degate/an-analysis-of-ethereum-front-running-and-its-defense-solutions-34ef81ba8456).

-## Preventing BPEV attacks with time-locks
+## Preventing EV attacks with timelocks

-BPEV attacks can be prevented with the use of time-lock encryption, which encrypts a message so it can be decrypted in two ways:
+Tezos developers can prevent EV attacks with timelock encryption, which encrypts a message so it can be decrypted in two ways:

 - The author of the encrypted message provides the unencrypted message and proof that it matches the encrypted message.
 - Anyone else can decrypt the message with a certain number of operations.

-With time-locks, an author can encrypt a message in such a way that anyone else can reveal the message, but only after a certain amount of time.
+With timelocks, an author can encrypt a message in such a way that anyone else can reveal the message, but only after a certain amount of time.
 The amount of time depends on the number of sequential operations required to decrypt the message and the hardware used to run the operations.
 Therefore, authors can calculate the number of operations needed to keep a typical piece of hardware from breaking the encryption in a given amount of time.
-The algorithm used to decrypt the message can't be parallelized, which means that there is a limit to how much computing power can be applied to it.
+The algorithm used to decrypt the message can't be parallelized, which limits the amount of processing power that can be used to break the encryption because computers can't work together on the decryption.

+dApps that use timelocks to prevent EV attacks work in this general way:

+1. A user sends a timelock-encrypted order to the dApp.
+1. The dApp adds the order to its queue before anyone can see what the order is.
+To everyone else, including bakers, bots, and the dApp itself, the order is encrypted and unreadable.
+1. No one else can decrypt the order quickly, so they can’t take advantage of it in an EV attack.
+1. In the background, the dApp begins decrypting the order.
+1. One of two things happen:

+   - The user submits the decrypted order and the proof that the decryption is accurate to the dApp.
+   In this case, the dApp doesn't need to decrypt the order.
+   - The dApp decrypts the order before the user submits the decrypted order, such as if prices changed and the user doesn't want to execute the order anymore.
+   In this case, the dApp takes a penalty from the order for making it waste processing power on decrypting it.
+1. The dApp fulfills the decrypted orders in its queue in the order that they were submitted.

+In practice, DeFi users nearly always submit their decrypted orders before anyone else decrypts them.
+They don’t want to pay the penalty and they know how long it will take the dApp to break the order’s encryption.

-## Flow of time-locks in a typical commit-and-reveal scheme
+## Flow of timelocks in a typical commit-and-reveal scheme

-Time-locks are often used to ensure that a group of users each submit information while keeping their submissions secret for a certain amount of time.
+Timelocks are often used to ensure that a group of users each submit information while keeping their submissions secret for a certain amount of time.
-Sometimes this process is called a _commit and reveal scheme_ because all users must commit to their choice before anyone's choices are revealed.
+Sometimes this process is called a _commit and reveal scheme_ because all users commit to their choice without seeing the others' choices.

-This is the typical usage pattern of a time-lock:
+This is the typical usage pattern of a timelock:

-1. In the first time period, a contract collects time-lock encrypted values from users along with some valuable deposit, such as tez.
+1. In the first time period, a contract collects timelock encrypted values from users along with some valuable deposit, such as tez.
 2. In the second time period, after the values are collected, users submit a decryption of the value they submitted with a proof that the decryption is correct.
 This prevents users from changing their values.
 3. In the third time period, if any value isn't decrypted, anyone can claim some of the deposit by submitting a decryption of the value.
 This prevents users from profiting by not revealing their decrypted values or blocking the process.
-This period needs to be long enough so that people have enough time to perform the time-lock decryption.
+This period needs to be long enough so that people have enough time to perform the timelock decryption.
 4. Finally, the contract computes some function of the decrypted data.
 For example, it might distribute funds to a winner or run an operation that the majority of the users secretly voted for.